vossisboss/tutorial-series/create-contact-page.md

 <!--
 Ask Thibaud if the addition of panels and other imported libraries have to follow a specific order.
 -->
+# Create contact page

 The contact page of any website serves as a means for visitors to contact the website owner.
-Having one on your portfolio site will help you connect with potential clients, employers, or other professionals interested in your skills.
+Having one on your portfolio site helps you connect with potential clients, employers, or other professionals interested in your skills.

 In this tutorial, you'll add a contact page to your portfolio site using the Wagtail forms.